pulumi/docs/content/blog/zephyrs-summer-intern-experience-with-pulumi/index.md

 - Sophia Parafina.
 Thank you for proofreading my three blog posts and carefully fixed my expression errors.

 - Isaac Harris, Lindsay Marolich, and Jay Wampold.
-Thank you for spent time learning and trying out the CMS and shares suggestion for improvement.
+Thank you for spending time learning and trying out the CMS and sharing suggestions for improvement.

 - Zack Chase.
-Thank you for informing me about the components of Pulumi's website and tried out my CMS application.
+Thank you for informing me about the components of Pulumi's website and trying out my CMS application.

 - Freddy Hernandez.
 Thank you for ensuring our compensation and organize various team building games, which made my life in quarantine fascinating.

-- Everyone in Pulumi.
-Thank you all for helping me and my fellow interns out and contributes to my wonderful intern experience!
+- Everyone at Pulumi.
+Thank you all for helping me and my fellow interns out and contribute to my wonderful internship experience!